Maximally local two-nucleon interactions at N$^3$LO in $\Delta$-less chiral effective field theory: interactions from chiral EFT

 At \NLO and beyond, $V_\pi$ receives contribution from two-pion exchange (TPE) diagrams.
 For these TPE pieces, we employ the expressions using spectral-function regularization (SFR)~\cite{Gezerlis:2013ipa,Saha:2022oep,Epelbaum:2004fk}.
 Under this representation, the TPE potential is written in terms of spectral functions as

 and similarly for $W_{C,S,T,LS}$.
-All TPE contributions to the Hamiltonian at \NLO, \NNLO, and \NNNLO can therefore be specified in terms of the spectral functions that appear in Eq.~\eqref{eq:spectral}.
+All TPE contributions to the Hamiltonian at \NLO, \NNLO, and \NNNLO can therefore be specified in terms of the spectral functions $V_{C,S,T,LS}(i\mu)$.
 The explicit expressions for these spectral functions can be found in Appendix A of Ref.~\cite{Saha:2022oep}.
 We note that we add to $V^{(4)}_\pi$ the $1/M_N$ corrections to the \NNLO TPE potential.
-These corrections nominally appear at 5th order in chiral EFT but, as is common practice~\cite{Saha:2022oep,Epelbaum:2004fk}, we include it at \NNNLO in order to arrive at a more realistic intermediate-range attraction.
+These corrections nominally appear at fifth order in chiral EFT but, as is common practice~\cite{Saha:2022oep,Epelbaum:2004fk}, we include it at \NNNLO in order to arrive at an improved intermediate-range attraction.
 Also, note that unlike Ref.~\cite{Saha:2022oep}, we do not take the limit $\tilde{\Lambda} \rightarrow \infty$ but leave the SFR cutoff finite.
-In this work, the SFR cutoff $\tilde{\Lambda}$ is fixed at the value of 1~GeV, similar to Refs.~\cite{Gezerlis:2013ipa,Epelbaum:2004fk}.
+In this work, the SFR cutoff $\tilde{\Lambda}$ is fixed at the value of 1~GeV, similarly to Refs.~\cite{Gezerlis:2013ipa,Epelbaum:2004fk}, and we have verified that changing it to $\tilde{\Lambda}=2$ GeV does not significantly affect our results; see Appendix~\ref{sec:SFR}.

-The strength of the TPE potential is determined by the $\pi N$ couplings which are strongly constrained by chiral symmetry and can be determined by analyses of low-energy $\pi N$-scattering.
+The strength of the TPE potential is determined by the $\pi N$ couplings which are constrained by chiral symmetry and can be determined by analyses of low-energy $\pi N$-scattering.
 Here, we employ the values obtained from a Roy-Steiner (RS) analysis of $\pi N$ scattering~\cite{Hoferichter:2015hva} at \NNNLO.
 At \NNLO, we chose the same values as in Ref.~\cite{Gezerlis:2013ipa,Gezerlis:2014zia} for consistency with our previous interactions.
-These values are very close to the values extracted from the RS analysis except for $c_4$.
+These values are very close to the values extracted from the RS analysis at \NNLO except for $c_4$.
 The values of the couplings employed in this work are given in Table~\ref{tab:pi_N_couplings}.